Skip to content

 Key Takeaways

-A commercial landlord will base increases in rent on a particular method of review.
-One method is the retail price index rent review.
-For this type of review, a landlord bases the rental amount on the RPI, set from goods and services inflation.
-However, a landlord may cap any increase by an ascertained amount and ensure the rent does not fall below a minimum amount.
-Retail price index rent reviews are not particularly popular in the UK, and since the increase in inflation from 2022 onward, they are not a popular choice for tenants.
+This can vary in a number of different ways, based on the frequency of reviews and the method of calculation.
+One method is the retail price index rent review, which considers inflation to determine the new rental amount.
+However, a landlord may cap an increase by an ascertained amount and ensure the rent does not fall below a minimum amount.
+In fact, this is usually an increase only, and considering the increase in inflation from 2022 onward, they are not a popular choice for tenants.

 If you need help understanding retail price index rent reviews in commercial leases in the UK, our experienced leasing lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 0808 196 8584 or visit our membership page.